Bastille Day in Paris with Kids: Where to Watch Fireworks, Parades, and the Tour de France Finish

 - A travel umbrella - July in Paris is mostly sunny but a sudden afternoon thunderstorm is a real risk.
 Repel Windproof Travel Umbrella packs flat in a bag.

 - Water bottles for everyone - CamelBak Eddy+ Kids Water Bottle with a built-in straw, refillable at any of Paris's many free water fountains.
+(Tap water in Paris is fine, by the way.)

 - Travel adapter - EPICKA Universal Travel Adapter for charging multiple devices the night before.